- Waldorf Astoria Washington D.C.

 The Smithsonian American Art Museum displays the works of artists including John Singleton Copley, Winslow Homer, and Georgia O’Keeffe.
 The closest Metro stop is Gallery Place.

-The historic Mayflower is the longest continually operating hotel in Washington.
-It offers spacious rooms, several restaurants, and an elegant lobby.
+This historic Marriott property is the longest continually operating hotel in Washington.
+When I worked in Washington, I’d sometimes meet friends and colleagues here.
 The closest Metro stop is Farragut North on the Red line.